Trading Indicators

 • MTF – Tells the indicator you are using it on a Multiple Time Frame (MTF) chart.

-• Exhaustion / FirstDiv / Diverg / Flush – Tells the indicator to plot the Exhaustion, first Divergence, other Divergence and Flush signals
+• Exhaustion / FirstDiv / Diverg / Flush – Tells the indicator to plot the Exhaustion, first Divergence, other Divergence and Flush signals.

-Better Momentum FAQs
+FAQs

 Better Momentum calculates the net buying and selling.
 So the scale of the axis is net volume for an index or net contracts traded for futures.
-On a typical day trading chart of the Emini, Better Momentum 2 will oscillate between a maximum buying value of +5,000 contracts and minimum selling value of -5,000 contracts.
+On a typical day trading chart of the Emini, Better Momentum will oscillate between a maximum buying value of +5,000 contracts and a minimum selling value of -5,000 contracts.

 The red dots indicate Bullish Divergence.
 The white dots indicate Bearish Divergence.
 The large dots show the first divergence signal after an Exhaustion signal.
 The small dots show the subsequent Divergence signals.
-The first Divergence signals are most important and I focus on them in my trading.
+The first Divergence signals are most important, and I focus on them in my trading.

-The first Divergence signals are identical on Better Momentum and Better Momentum 2.
+The first Divergence signals are identical on Better Momentum and the histogram, Better Momentum 2.
 However, they appear on different bars.
 Better Momentum plots the signals exactly as they are generated.
 However, Better Momentum 2 plots the signals on the peaks/valleys of the Better Momentum line plot that trigger the Divergence patterns.

 I love Better Momentum.
 It is an integral part of my trading.